In The Name of Allah, Most Gracious, Most Merciful.

 2- It is derived from rituals involving dead spirits and devil worship and symbolizes the beginning of the ancient Druid’s New Year, who holds that the dead revisit their homes at that time.

-In his response to the question, Dr. Muzamil Siddiqi, former president of the Islamic Society of North America (ISNA), states:
+Responding to your question about Halloween in Islam, Dr. Muzzammil Siddiqi, Former President of the Islamic Society of North America (ISNA), states:

 Allah Almighty knows best.